danpub1/pb/readme.md

 * `verbose:H` => `help`

 ## Command Line Options

-With the exception of the input file name all command line options may be specified in the input file.
-What is provided on the command line takes precedence.

 * `input-file`: Specify the input `.pb` file.
 Multiple files may be specified and are processed in the order listed.
 Zip files may be specified and are treated as a container of images.
 * Any setting may be applied at the book level by prepending it with two hypens.
 For example: `--page-size:576x576`